flightaware/tohil/README.md

 #### tohil.interact

-Run the Tcl interactive command loop on stdin, hopefully a terminal, until you send an EOF.
-See also tohil::interact.  (tohil::interact is way better than tohil.interact.)
+Run the Tcl interactive command loop on stdin, hopefully a terminal, until you send an EOF, at which point you'll be returned to the python command line.
+See also tohil::interact.

 #### Shadow Dictionaries